 The Real Reasons These Athletes Were Banned For Life

-In a 2021 interview with Jimmy Fallon (via YouTube), Olympic gold medalist Simone Biles revealed that ahead of her second games, she was training seven hours a day, six days a week.
-At just 24, she had invested more time into her sport than many of us have invested in ... anything.
+In a 2021 interview with Jimmy Fallon, Olympic gold medalist Simone Biles revealed that ahead of her second Olympic games, she was training seven hours a day, six days a week.
+At just 24 years old, she had invested more time into her sport than many of us have invested in ... anything.

 And Biles isn't alone in having spent thousands of hours practicing her skills.
 Nearly every professional athlete who has set foot on a court, field, rink, or track has spent a hugely significant chunk of their life trying to realize their athletic dreams.
-So you'd think, given everything they've poured into it, most pro athletes would do everything they could to ensure they'd have a long, prosperous career, including staying away from all the things (drugs, steroids, gambling, cheating) that could threaten it.
-But that isn't the case.
+So you would think, given everything they've poured into it, most pro athletes would do everything they could to ensure they could have a long, prosperous career, including staying away from all the things (drugs, steroids, gambling, cheating) that could threaten it.
+But that certainly isn't the case.

 Over the last 100 years that the US has had professional sports leagues, plenty of athletes have done things that have wound up getting them banned.
-Sometimes for life.
-Below, we've dug into the stories of 14 pro athletes who were banned from their sports for many reasons.
-These stories are wild, from using performance-enhancing substances to struggling with addictions.
+In the most extreme cases, some were banned for life.

 Pete Rose

-It wasn't until the release of his book, "My Prison Without Bars," in 2004 that Rose finally came clean about his misdeeds, admitting that he had gambled on multiple Cincinnati Reds games (via The New York Times).
-Today, the disgraced major leaguer hosts a gambling podcast.
+It wasn't until the release of his book, "My Prison Without Bars" (via The New York Times), in 2004 that Rose finally came clean about his misdeeds, admitting that he had gambled on multiple Cincinnati Reds games.
+In 2021, the former player launched his own gambling podcast.

 Tonya Harding

-But Harding wasn't content with silver or bronze, so she hatched a plan to improve her chances of taking home the top honor (via Bleacher Report).
-Every party involved has a slightly different account of how, exactly, the plan unfolded, but here's what we know for certain happened next— a hitman (either hired by Harding and her ex-husband Jeff Gillooly together or Gillooly alone) whacked Kerrigan in the knees right before the US Figure Skating Championship.
+But Harding wasn't content with silver or bronze, so she hatched a plan to improve her chances of taking home the top honor.
+Every party involved has a slightly different account of how exactly the plan unfolded, but here's what we know for certain happened next: a hitman (either hired by Harding and her ex-husband Jeff Gillooly together or Gillooly alone) whacked Kerrigan in the knees right before the US Figure Skating Championship.
 The goal was to break Kerrigan's knee so that she couldn't compete in the Championships and would be unable to skate at the Olympics.
 Thankfully, the damage wasn't that bad, and Kerrigan rallied, earning the silver medal at the games (Harding came in a disappointing eighth).

-In a criminal trial following the attack, Harding was found guilty of conspiracy to hinder the prosecution and was sentenced to probation, community service, and a $100,000 fine.
-Following that judgment, the US Figure Skating Association also stripped Harding of her titles.
-It banned her from being a part of the organization in any capacity (as an athlete or coach) for life (via The Washington Post).
+In a criminal trial following the attack, Harding pled guilty to conspiracy to hinder the prosecution and was sentenced to probation, community service, and a $100,000 fine.
+Following that judgment, the US Figure Skating Association also stripped Harding of her titles and banned her from being a part of the organization in any capacity (as an athlete or coach) for life.

 Lance Armstrong